 The importance of rebates varied across attendees.
 On the one hand, for some users rebates afforded them the ability to make improvements that they would not have been able to make otherwise.
 They reported that they would not have been as motivated to act on the recommendations due to upfront costs or lengthy payback periods.
 On the other hand, more than one-half of attendees in the users group (4 of 7) stated that they would have installed the same measures without a rebate.
-Three of the four had installed heating equipment-they likely would have installed the heating equipment without the rebate given that the rebate amount relative to the cost of the heating system is negligible in comparison to the rebate amount for insulation relative to the cost of installing insulation.
+Three of the four had installed heating equipment.
 Moreover, both users and non-users perceived that the amount of the rebate for many measures relative to the measure cost was negligible.
 One attendee decided to install a similar measure to one recommended but at a lower efficiency level, arguing that the level of efficiency required by the program was unnecessary.